Yuka Kosaka

 Yuka Kosaka (小阪由佳) is a Japanese gravure idol and actress.
 She was born in Izumi-ku, Yokohama, Kanagawa, Japan.
 She is also known as her nickname "Yuka-chin", and has starred in a number of TV dramas and films.

 Profile

 Yuka made her debut in 2004 after winning the Grand Prix award in Miss Magazine 2004.
 After her first DVD peach went on sale on March 25, 2004, her DVDs have constantly produced.
 Yuka also became a frequent guest on Matthew’s Best Hit TV.
 In the fall of 2004, Yuka’s popularity rose when she became the campaign girl for the Japanese convenience store, Circle K Sunkus.
-Currently, she belongs in a Japanese entertainment company, A-team, in which a number of Japanese actresses and models are belonged including Aki Hoshino.
+Previously, she belongs in a Japanese entertainment company, A-team, in which a number of Japanese actresses and models are belonged including Aki Hoshino.

+She suddenly retired from entertainment industry in 2009.
+During her retirement, she works at a nursery.
+She returned to entertainment industry in November 2023.

+On January 6, 2022, she announced her marriage to a former actor Rakuto Tochihara.